-IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements
+• IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements

-The new standard is effective for annual accounting periods beginning on or after January 1, 2014.
 IFRS 10 replaces that part of IAS 27 Consolidated and Separate Financial Statements which relates to consolidated financial statements.
 It also addresses issues developed in Interpretation (SIC) 12 Consolidation - Special purpose entities.
 IFRS 10 establishes a single control model that applies to all entities, including special purpose entities.
-The changes introduced by IFRS 10 will require management to exercise significant judgement to determine which entities are controlled, and therefore are required to be consolidated by a parent, compared with the requirements that were in IAS 27.
-Company Management does not anticipate for this standard to have any effect on its financial statements.
+The changes introduced by IFRS 10 will require management to exercise significant judgment to determine which entities are controlled, and therefore are required to be consolidated by a parent, compared with the requirements that were in IAS 27.
+This standard had no effect on the Company's financial statements.